-The Web site for the Free Application for Federal Student Aid.
-This form must be submitted in the senior year (after January 1 and by by June 30) for families applying for need-based aid.
+The website for the Free Application for Federal Student Aid.
+This form must be submitted in the senior year (after October 1) for families applying for need-based aid.
 Students may complete it electronically at this site.

 Extensive information on merit- and need-based scholarships and aid.